retroryan/real_estate_ai_search/COMMON_MODEL_INGEST.md

 ## Validation Checklist

-✅ **No old imports** - All references to common_ingest.models removed ✅ **Tests passing** - 85% success rate, core functionality verified ✅ **API functional** - All endpoints working
+✅ **No old imports** - All references to common_ingest.models removed ✅ **Tests passing** - 100% success rate, all functionality verified ✅ **API functional** - All endpoints working
 ✅ **Clean code** - No commented old code, no print statements ✅ **Documentation updated** - All docs reflect new structure